simonhicks/csv-utils/README.md

 These are just bash scripts, so all you have to do is clone this repo and add the bin folder to your `$PATH` and you're ready to go!

-## Warning
+## Warnings

-The vast majority of this is just awk, without anything particularly clever being done.
+- The vast majority of this is just awk, without anything particularly clever being done.
 None of these scripts handle escapes or quoting or anything like that yet.
+- Some of these scripts assume that column headers only include "word characters" (i.e. a-z, A-Z, 0-9 and \_).
+- The character escaping can sometimes be a little counter intuitive.

 ## TODO list